degun/great/pages/roofing.md

 * **Skylight repair and replacement**

-\
-**First Rate Roofing and Chimney** is also the skylight professional in New Jersey that you can definitely rely on.
+**The Great Construction Company** is also the skylight professional in New Jersey that you can definitely rely on.
 If you need a new skylight installed, replaced or repaired, then we are more than ready to come to your assistance.

 Our specialists provide expert advice on the proper timing of replacing or repairing your skylights.
 Plus, we see to it that we show you the most cost-effective way of doing it.
 We also present the different types of skylights suited to your roof so you can make the right choice.